faustiandreams/faustiandreams.github.io/_posts/2022-09-10-kyle-model.md

   Assumptions and notation
 </h2>

-- All trading activity happens in one period.
-As described above in this period there are no iterations, but only two steps.
+- All trading activity occurs within a single period, which is structured in two sequential steps.
 - The uninformed trader chooses (randomly) to submit an order of size $u$.
 We assume $u\sim\mathcal{N}(0, \sigma^2_u)$ and $u$ is independent of all the other random variables.
-- The informed trader knows the value $V$ the asset will have at the end of the period.
-He is not assumed to know the value of $u$, but he knows $\sigma^2_u$.
-We will see how this knowledge will play a role in his strategy.
-He also does not know the current price of the asset, or how the market maker is going to price it (he has access to the price history though).
-The order of the informed trader has size $x$, which depends on $V$, we denote this dependence by $x=X\left(V\right)$, where $X$ is a measurable function.
+- The informed trader knows the asset's final value $V$ and the parameters of the uninformed order distribution, $\sigma^2_u$.
+Crucially, in equilibrium, the informed trader knows the market maker's pricing function $P(q)$ and chooses their order size $x=X(V)$ to maximize their expected profit given this rule.
+They do not know the realized uninformed order $u$ when choosing $x$.
 - For the market maker the value of the asset is a random variable following the distribution $\mathcal{N}(p_0, \sigma^2_{p_0})$.
   He observes the quantity $q:=u+x$ but not $u$ or $x$.
 The market maker has to decide the price for $q$ so that he can clear the market.
 We assume the existence of only one market maker, who is risk neutral and prices the asset such that his expected profit is $0$.
 This condition will make the pricing depend only on the order flow.